jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The available tabs are Home, Format, and Preferences.
 - A JSON structure should be created for all tabs, including key, label, and children fields.
 - The JSON structure should be assigned to the items property.
-# MarkdownCode > services > project service > change-processor service
-The change-processor service keeps the project structure synchronized with the source by processing changes in the project content.
-Its main function, "process", updates the project service based on user edits.
-It replaces overwritten lines, deletes or inserts lines, and marks the storage service as dirty.
 # MarkdownCode > services > build-stack service
 The build-stack service prevents circular references.
 It uses a "running" dictionary to track running textframe - transformer pairs.
 The "tryRegister" function checks if a pair is already running and returns false if it is, otherwise it adds the pair to the "running" dictionary and returns true.
 The "unRegister" function removes a pair from the "running" dictionary.
 # MarkdownCode > services > constant-extractor service
 The constant-extractor service extracts constant definitions from source code and stores them in a json file.
 It replaces constants in the source texts with json references.
 It inherits from the transformer-base service and has a constructor with the parameters 'constants' and an empty array.
 To use the service, create a global instance and register it with the cybertron-service.
 The service has functions to extract quotes, render results, and retrieve up-to-date values.
 # MarkdownCode > components > toolbar > home > file section
 The file-section component manages project and file actions using icon buttons.
 Supported actions include creating a new project, opening an existing project, saving the current project, saving the current project to a new location, and toggling auto-save.
 The buttons' states are updated based on changes in the undo service.
-# MarkdownCode > services > project service
-The project service manages a global data-list of text fragments and stores the raw content displayed to the user.
-It provides functions for working with the fragments, such as deleting, adding, marking as out of date, and retrieving by key.
-It tracks user configurations, like auto-save settings.
-The service uses an EventTarget field to dispatch events for content changes, fragment deletion and insertion, marking fragments as out of date, and changing fragment keys.
-# MarkdownCode > services > line parser > line parser helpers
-The 'LineParserHelpers' module has helper functions for the line parser service.
-They handle tasks like getting fragments, handling empty lines, updating titles, removing titles, inserting fragments, handling title lines, and updating fragment lines.
 # MarkdownCode > services > project service > storage service
 The storage service is a global singleton for reading and writing project data.
 Functions include clear(), new(), open(filePath), updateOutOfDate(), markDirty(), and save(file).
 Note: fs module should be loaded remotely through Electron.
 # MarkdownCode > components > toolbar > home > build section